HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 Global variables exist for (almost) the entire duration of the program, rather than having a limited lifetime (they are said to inhabit the **global scope**).
 More formally, they are said to have "static storage duration", as opposed to "automatic storage duration" of local (automatic) variables.

-Global variables are initialized before `main` runs, and are destroyed after it runs.
+Global variables are initialized before the `main` runs, and are destroyed after it finishes running.

+Global variables can't be uninitialized, they are zeroed by default (unlike local variables).

 They have the same name requirements as functions (regarding reseved names, see above).
-In general, anything declared outside of a function has those.
+In general, anything declared outside of a function follows those.

 Global non-constant variables may seem convenient, but they should be avoided in most cases, because they make it hard to track what function modifies what variables.